 What is DHCP?

-Disabling DHCP on your Linksys Velop system can be beneficial in several scenarios:
+Disabling DHCP on your Linksys Velop can be a good thing in different scenarios:

 Disabling DHCP on Linksys Velop